denizyuret/Knet.jl/README.md

 The benchmarking was done on g2.2xlarge GPU instances on Amazon AWS.
 The code is available at [github](https://github.com/ozanarkancan/Knet8-Benchmarks) and as machine image `deep_AMI_v6` at AWS N.California.
 See the section on [Using Amazon AWS](http://denizyuret.github.io/Knet.jl/latest/install.html#Using-Amazon-AWS-1) for more information.
 The datasets are available online using the following links: [Housing](https://archive.ics.uci.edu/ml/datasets/Housing), [MNIST](http://yann.lecun.com/exdb/mnist), [Hiawatha](http://www.gutenberg.org/files/19/19.txt).
 The MLP uses a single hidden layer of 64 units.
 CharLM uses a single layer LSTM language model with embedding and hidden layer sizes set to 256 and trained using BPTT with a sequence length of 100.
 Each dataset was minibatched and transferred to GPU prior to benchmarking when possible.

 More recently (Nov 24, 2017), @ilkarman has published CNN and RNN [benchmarks](https://github.com/ilkarman/DeepLearningFrameworks) on Nvidia K80 GPUs, using the Microsoft Azure Data Science Virtual Machine for Linux (Ubuntu).
 The results are copied below.
-You can find versions of the Knet notebooks used for these benchmarks in the Knet/examples directory: [cifar10-cnn](https://github.com/denizyuret/Knet.jl/tree/master/examples/cifar10-cnn) and [imdb-rnn](https://github.com/denizyuret/Knet.jl/tree/master/examples/imdb-rnn).
+You can find versions of the Knet notebooks used for these benchmarks in the Knet/examples/DeepLearningFrameworks directory.

-Training CNN (VGG-style) on CIFAR-10 - Image Recognition (Dec 7, 2017)
+Training CNN (VGG-style) on CIFAR-10 - Image Recognition

 |                                                                                                 DL Library | Test Accuracy (%) | Training Time (s) |